CARROLLWOODS RV PARK

 A circa 1900 One Room School House was restored by the historical society of Tabor City and Columbus County.
 This facility was purchased and donated to the Town of Tabor City by Richard Wright.
 Come and relive the old days when life “was simple and oh so mellow”.
 Call the Visitor’s Center across from the site to obtain a key for entry.
 Open daily from 8:30AM to 4:30PM Monday through Friday and 10AM-2PM on Saturday.

-THE TABOR CITY RAILROAD DEPOT
+THE TABOR CITY FREIGHT DEPOT

 GRAPEFULL SISTERS VINEYARDS AND B&B

 “The Inn d’ Vine B&B resembles an old tobacco barn from years goneby with a large wrap around porch.
 The vineyards specialize in the muscadine grape.
 There are three guest rooms and baths equipped with European style sauna steam showers.
 Reservations 910-653-2944 and the web site www.inndivine.com

 This 100+ acre recreational lake is complete with a bait and tackle shop, piers, boat launches, picnic areas and ball fields.
 Bass tournaments are held monthly.
 For more information, contact Curtis Nealey at 910-653-5814.

 Each year Strickland’s Farm Produce utilizes its corn harvest remnants and creates a corn maze during the fall season.
 This activity is usually held from the end of September through the middle of November.
 The maze is located at 8289 Swamp Fox Hwy West Tabor City, NC 28463.
 For more information call 910-649-7921 or 843-283-0038 for group rates or utilize the web at www.stricklandscornmaze.com